-It was on this date that great celebrations took place across Europe and North America: in London over a million people celebrated the end of the European war.
+Great celebrations took place across Europe and North America to officially recognise the Allies’ formal acceptance of the unconditional surrender of German armed forces.
+In London over a million people celebrated Victory in Europe (VE) Day.
 Crowds massed in Trafalgar Square and up the Mall to Buckingham Palace, where King George VI and Queen Elizabeth, accompanied by the Prime Minister Winston Churchill, appeared on the balcony of the Palace to cheering crowds.

 Amongst those crowds Princess Elizabeth (the future Queen Elizabeth II) and her sister, Princess Margaret blended anonymously, apparently enjoying the celebrations for themselves first hand.

-In the United States, President Harry Truman, who celebrated his 61st birthday that same day, dedicated the victory to his predecessor, Franklin D. Roosevelt, who died less than a month earlier, on 12th April.
+In the United States, President Harry Truman, who celebrated his 61st birthday that same day, dedicated the victory to his predecessor, Franklin D. Roosevelt, who had died less than a month earlier on 12th April.

-The Allied victory over Japan was known as V-J Day, did not take place until some months later on 15th August 1945.
+The Allied victory over Japan, known as VJ Day, did not take place until some months later on 15th August 1945.

-Parties have been organised throughout Europe and North America in May 2005 to celebrate the 60th Anniversary of VE Day.
-Of special significance perhaps, are those events planned to commemorate the liberation of the Channel Islands, which were the only part of Britain to fall under the domination of the Third Reich.
+Parties were organised throughout Europe and North America in May 2005 to celebrate the 60th Anniversary of VE Day.
+Of special significance perhaps, were those events planned to commemorate the liberation of the Channel Islands, which were the only part of Britain to fall under the domination of the Third Reich.